 If you do not receive an acknowledgment or if you do not have access to email, please send a hard copy of your application form and CV to 39 Essex Chambers, 81 Chancery Lane, London WC2A 1DD, marked “Mini-pupillage Application”.

-The application form will request that you specify a preference as to dates when it would be convenient to complete a three day mini-pupillage between mid-October 2016 and 21 February 2017.
+The application form will request that you specify a preference as to dates when it would be convenient to complete a three day mini-pupillage between September 2017 and February 2018.
 We cannot guarantee to offer your preferred dates as stipulated in your application form but we will endeavour to do so.

 Chambers is particularly keen to ensure that those in full-time employment (whether in the legal profession or otherwise) have the opportunity of applying for a mini pupillage.